• Skip to primary navigation

 I don’t recommend using an 8 x 8 x 2 inch square pan or a loaf pan as these pans are too small to hold the batter and the cakes may sink in the middle.

 Ricotta has a fine, grainy texture and mild taste.
-While cottage cheese also has a mild flavour, it has a lumpy texture.
+While cottage cheese also has a mild flavor, it has a lumpy texture.
 I haven’t tested this recipe with cottage cheese.
-While the flavour may work, it could affect the texture of the cake.
+While the flavor may work, it could affect the texture of the cake.
 If you give it a try, I suggest using full fat cottage cheese and using an electric mixer to beat the cottage cheese into the cake batter.

 Your cake may sink in the middle if you wait too long to put it in the oven after you’ve mixed the batter and/or poured it into the pan.
 (This has happened to me when taking process photos for recipes)!
 It could also happen if you open the oven door before the middle of the cake is set or if you use a cake pan that is too small for the batter.